sexual assault charge

 Consent is ongoing.
 A person can withdraw consent at any time during sexual activity.
 Consent to one act does not mean consent to another.

 Certain circumstances negate consent entirely.
-The law lists specific situations where consent is taken not to exist, including when a person is asleep or unconscious, so intoxicated they are incapable of consenting, or where there is force, fear of serious harm, coercion, or certain abuses of authority.
+The law lists specific situations where consent is taken not to exist, including where a person is asleep or unconscious, so intoxicated they are incapable of consenting, or where there is force, fear of serious harm, coercion, or certain abuses of authority.
 There is also significant overlap with domestic violence law where the parties are in a domestic relationship.

-Types of Sexual Offences and Maximum Penalties
+Sexual Offences and Maximum Penalties

 Offence Section Maximum Penalty

-Sexual touching (non-consensual) s61KC 5 years
+Sexual touching (non-consensual) s61KC 5 years imprisonment

-Aggravated sexual touching s61KD 7 years
+Aggravated sexual touching s61KD 7 years imprisonment

-Sexual assault s61I 14 years
+Sexual assault s61I 14 years imprisonment

-Aggravated sexual assault s61J 20 years
+Aggravated sexual assault s61J 20 years imprisonment

 Aggravated sexual assault in company s61JA Life imprisonment

-Note on “sexual touching”: This offence replaced the former “indecent assault” offence, which no longer exists under NSW law.
-This offence carries a maximum of 5 years imprisonment.
+A note on sexual touching: This offence replaced the former “indecent assault” offence, which no longer exists under NSW law.
 Sexual touching includes deliberate touching of another person with any part of the body or object in circumstances where a reasonable person, applying community standards, would consider the touching sexual in nature.

 How Courts Determine Consent

-• That the accused either knew the complainant did not consent, was reckless as to whether consent existed, or had no reasonable grounds for believing consent was given.
+The prosecution must prove beyond a reasonable doubt two things: that the sexual activity was non-consensual, meaning the complainant did not consent; and that the accused either knew the complainant did not consent, was reckless as to whether consent existed, or had no reasonable grounds for believing consent was given.

 Defences to Sexual Assault Charges